 Recognition for “Growing Up” includes praise from Publishers Weekly, and three awards from the Indie Book Awards: Winner—Book Cover Design Non-fiction, Finalist—Memoirs (Other), and Finalist—Coffee Table Book.
 Carroll and “Growing Up” were featured at the Arkansas Literary Festival, Decatur Book Festival, Georgia State University, and Georgia Center for the Book.
 Carroll’s paintings from the book have been exhibited at Purdue University, and Arkansas Historic Museum.

 In 2014 Carroll was honored with the “Hank Aaron Hank Champion for Justice” award from the Atlanta Braves and the Center for Civil and Human Rights for his ten-year NBA career and thirty-plus years of philanthropy.
 Joe Barry Carroll lives in Atlanta, GA.

-Black American Voices delivers a realistic, picturesque, and at times poetic view of life in America.
-This unique collage of narratives, photographs, and works of art creates a space to reminisce, celebrate, and discover our shared culture, values, and emotions.
-The narratives are the result of conversations and interviews the editor, Joe Barry Carroll, has had over the years with family, friends, and others.
+BLACK AMERICAN VOICES by Joe Barry is a unique collage of narratives, photographs, and works of art that celebrates our shared culture, values, and emotions.
+The narratives speak truths about legacy, success, faith, soul food, entrepreneurship, family, skin tones, the arts, hair, sexuality, music, Barack Obama, and more.
 The photographs were gathered from the photo albums and archives of families of African descent living in America.
 The narratives and photographs are joined by art from the Antonio and Betty Zamora Collection of African Art.